How to rank on Google Maps and stop wasting money on low quality leads with better local SEO

 • Phone number

 If you have moved, changed numbers, or rebranded, this step can be a big reason rankings bounce around.
-This is another moment where a google maps optimization service can save time, especially if you have a lot of old listings floating around.
+As a result, this is another moment where a google maps optimization service can save time, especially if you have a lot of old listings floating around.

 Step 6: Make Your Website Support Your Maps Ranking

-Your website helps confirm that you are a real, trusted local business.
+In fact, your website helps confirm that you are a real, trusted local business.
+Because of this, it should match the same message as your Google listing.

 Add service pages that match what people search